The fact is:

 Most beginners try to write the whole post without having any order in mind.

-But they never finish it.
+But they get writer’s block and never finish the post.

 If you outline your post the right way, half your battle is won.